Shoot for the Edit with broadcast journalist Andrew Lindsay

 This event is supported by the University of Salford Arts, Media and Creative Technology School which is investing in training for the media and creative technology workforce.
 It is designed to support staff and freelancers to upskill and stay connected.

-This session is designed to be a pre-requisite for an in-depth 2-day face to face course delivered at MCUK in Autumn 2021 covering: filming on location including scenes and interviews, analysis of the footage with industry specialists and editing the footage with expert guidance.
+Shoot for the Edit an in-depth 2-day face to face course delivered at MCUK in early 2022 covering: filming on location including scenes and interviews, analysis of the footage with industry specialists and editing the footage with expert guidance.